China travel guide

 Housed in a former munitions factory, 798 is Beijing’s contemporary art district.
-The building was constructed by East Germans is the 50s before being taken over by artists in the 90s and is now a pretty subversive space where artists explore climate change and other political issues, which the rest of China prefer not to shout about.
+The building was constructed by East Germans is the 50s before being taken over by artists in the 90s.
+It's now a pretty subversive space where artists explore climate change and other political issues, which the rest of China prefers not to shout about.

 Rural southeast China is a surreal and dramatic landscape of towering limestone karsts and locals fishing from bamboo rafts beside flocks of nosy cormorants.
 The market at Patao Village is a sight to behold; you will see fruit you never knew existed, hear what your future holds from seriously old soothsayers, and no doubt hear them relay their ailments to the mobile doctors on hand.

 Temple of Heaven

 Back in 1420, the Temple of Heaven was a place of sacrifice and prayer for a good harvest and though the building itself is an architectural gem, the parkland that surrounds it is its trump card.
 A peaceful place of contemplation, you can watch locals perform tai chi, or see elders that sound like they’re arguing, but are just having a chinwag over a game of chess.

 You cannot talk about China without mentioning the Great Wall.
 The further you go from Beijing, the more you'll come across authentic and less-crowded sections.
 When you reach it you’ll quickly realise that this incredible series of fortifications, strung out for more than 13,000 miles along a twisting, dipping east-west line, simply must be seen to be believed.